SauravPoudyel/CSE3902-G3Repo-2025/ReadMe.txt

 Level CSV files are read to place entities (players, enemies, items, blocks) into the game world.
 Player data CSV files store permanent and temporary player stats (health, ammo, shield, coins, etc.).
 Data is loaded during initialization and can be saved, ensuring persistent player progress.
+You can reset levels by just going back and forth through them

 UI / Player Inventory:

 The Player Inventory UI displays HUD elements (shield, health, ammo, coins) on the left side.
 This UI is connected to player data, reflecting any pickups or changes in stats.
 Inventory management is integrated into the overall game state and updates in real time.
+Above and Beyond:
+The inventory slots shift and move accordingly once a slot is empty

+Sounds:

+We have sounds for: firing, explosions, picking up items, and background music

 Areas in Progress / Future Work
 Collision Interactions: